yumc-afk/SkyRL/README.md

 # Getting Started
 This repository contains training code for the `SkyRL-v0` release.
 Our implementation is a fork of [VeRL](https://github.com/volcengine/verl).
+The repo is currently utilizing the SGLang async rollout feature introduced to VeRL in this draft [PR](https://github.com/volcengine/verl/pull/917), based on this [commit](https://github.com/volcengine/verl/commits/436530d6ec2b449e035fd2e823ad5b363cbf908e).
+We will refactor the code soon so that the codebase can easily keep up with VeRL main branch.

 ## Installation